Nonradial solutions of nonlinear scalar field equations

-is of class $\cC^1$ and has the mountain pass geometry \cite{JeanjeanTanaka}.
-Our problem is modelled in $\R^N$, so that we have deal with the lack of compactness of Palais-Smale sequences.
+Note that the associated energy functional $J$ is given by \eqref{eq:action} is of class $\cC^1$ and has the mountain pass geometry, i.e. $J$ is positive and bounded away from $0$ on a sphere centred at the origin and with a sufficiently small radius $r>0$ and there is $v$ such that $J(v)<0$ and $\|v\|>r$, see \cite{JeanjeanTanaka} for details.
+Our problem is modelled in $\R^N$, so that we have to deal with the lack of compactness of Palais-Smale sequences, i.e. sequences $(u_n)$ such that $J(u_n)\to c>0$ and $J'(u_n)\to 0$ as $n\to\infty$.
 In the classi\-cal approach \cite{BerLions,BerLionsII} the compactness properties can be obtained by considering only radial functions $H^1_{\cO(N)}(\R^N)$ in the spirit of Strauss \cite{Strauss} due to $\cO(N)$-invariance of $J$.
 In a nonradial case, however, for instance in $H^1(\R^N)$, $X_\tau\cap H^1_{\cO_1}(\R^N)$ or in $X_\tau\cap H^1_{\cO_2}(\R^N)$, the crucial Radial Lemma \cite{BerLions}[Lemma A.II] is no longer available and an application of the compactness lemma of Strauss \cite{BerLions}[Lemma A.I] is impossible.
 As usual, one needs to analyse the lack of compactness of Palais-Smale sequences by means of a concentration-compactness argument of Lions \cite{Lions84}.
-The main difficulty concerning the concentration-compactness analysis is that, in general, $g(s)$ has not subcritical growth of order $s^{p-1}$ for large $s$ with $2<p<2^*$ and $g$ does not satisfy an Ambrosetti-Rabinowitz-type condition \cite{AR}, or any monotonicity assumption.
-In the present paper we show how to deal with the lack of compactness having the general nonlinearity $g$ and our argument requires a deeper analysis of profiles of bounded sequences in $H^1(\R^N)$; see Theorem \ref{ThGerard} below.\\ Beside the lack of compactness difficulties, it is not clear how to treat \eqref{eq} by means of the standard variational methods.
+The main difficulty concerning the concentration-compactness analysis is that, in general, $g(s)$ has not subcritical growth of order $s^{p-1}$ for large $s$ with $2<p<2^*$ and $g$ does not satisfy an Ambrosetti-Rabinowitz-type condition \cite{AR}, or any monotonicity assumption, which guarantee the boundedness of Palais-Smale sequences \cite{AR,SzulkinWeth}.
+In the present paper we show how to deal with the difficulties with lack of compactness having the general nonlinearity $g$ satisfying (g0)--(g3) and our argument requires a deep analysis of profiles of bounded sequences in $H^1(\R^N)$; see Theorem \ref{ThGerard} below.\\ Beside the lack of compactness difficulties, it is not clear how to treat \eqref{eq} by means of the standard variational methods.